 To fulfill contract requirements, teaching faculty will be assigned classes that meet throughout the entire fall and spring semesters.
-Short term courses which meet for less than the entire semester may make up all or a portion of the contract load provided that such courses are scheduled in such a way that the unit member meets classes for the entire semester.
+Short term courses which meet for less than the entire semester may make up all or a portion of the contract load provided that such courses are scheduled in such a way that the unit member meets at least a full-time load of classes for the entire semester.

-15.11 Distance Education
+15.10 Distance Education

-Unit members may teach online courses as part of their normal contract load.
-In order to teach online courses, the instructor must complete a District approved training course in instructional technology.
+Unit members may teach online/distance education courses (hereafter referred to as "online" courses) as part of their normal contract load, overload or intersession load.
+In order to teach online courses, the instructor must complete the appropriate distance education approval process.
 Distance Education courses shall be paid in exactly the same fashion as traditionally delivered courses.
-Unit members shall have priority over part-time instructors to develop all new online courses.

-No more than 67% of contract load (three (3) courses or ten (10) units whichever is lesser) may be taught as distance education, or online, in any given fall or spring semester.
-The definition includes both hybrid and fully online classes.
-Unit members may elect to teach additional distance education courses as overload per section 15.12.
+Unit members may teach 100% of contract load as distance education/online, in any given fall or spring semester.
+Unit members may elect to teach additional distance education courses as overload per section 15.11.